 The college’s visual image has been established through a consistent series of professional impressions including our official logo, reinforcing our reputation as one of the finest community colleges in the nation.
 The logo was registered with the United States Copyright Office in 1997.

-The Marketing/Communications Office urges you to adhere to the guidelines that have been in place since the logo was redesigned in 1989.
+The Office of Communications urges you to adhere to the guidelines that have been in place since the logo was redesigned in 1989.
 The logo is made up of the symbol and the logotype, creating a complete visual image.
 The logotype contains modified characters designed specifically for De Anza College.

 Following the guidelines listed below will ensure that each visual impression of the college is consistent and professional.